MattWass/Project-2/README.md

-# Project-2
+# Rock, Paper.
+Scissors!

-Rock, Paper, Scissors game to played by people of any age.
+Rock, Paper, Scissors is a game that can be played by almost people of any age.
+This website allows friends, family, or even people having a spare 10-15mins on their dinner break, to particapte in a classic game of rock paper scissors against the computer.

 Features: